SriSumanth1996/mathesis-ai/README.md

 # Mathesis AI

-**Revealing the intuition you already have for the math behind ML and AI.**
+**Turning AI math into aha moments.**

 Mathesis AI is an intuition-first visual learning project for understanding the mathematics behind machine learning and artificial intelligence.

 The project is built on one belief:

 > You already know the intuition.
-> Mathesis AI makes the math behind ML and AI clear.
+> Mathesis AI helps you see it, play with it, and connect it to the math behind ML and AI.

 Instead of starting with fear, formulas, or memorization, Mathesis AI starts with everyday intuition, visual explanation, and interactive exploration.